 In the event of an accident, crime, or another emergency, dial extension 8-4444 if on campus.
+If not using a UTHSC phone, dial 901.448.4444.
 Officers will respond and contact the appropriate personnel.
 Students are encouraged to contact campus police whenever they observe unusual or suspicious behavior.

-For more information, check out the following tips for safety tips on campus check the student safety section under Campus Safety Section under Campus Police: Campus Safety and police
+For more information, check out the following tips for safety tips on campus check the Campus Safety Section under Campus Police: Campus Safety | Campus Police | UTHSC.